darkur21/Rust-notes/README.md

-# Rust programming language.
+# Rust quickbook.
-My notes on Rust programming language when I started learning it.
+Rust quickbook guide, fit in your pocket.

+100% AI free!
 ## Beginner resources that I used for learning.
 Some resources based on [Discord](https://discord.gg/rust-lang-community).
 1. The Rust Book: https://doc.rust-lang.org/nightly/book/